 A typical beginners sea scooter should have a battery life of around 40 – 50 minutes.
 More serious divers may prefer one with a lifespan of around 120 minutes though.
 This will work better for deep-sea dives and long ranges.

-Speed is the other major criteria when choosing an underwater scooter.
+Speed is the other major criteria when choosing a water scooter.
 A model that can travel faster means that you will be able to cover greater distances – so any serious long-range divers will want more power.
 This will help you to get the most out of the devices running time as well.

 Beginner models start with speeds of around 3km/h.
 This is perfect for first-timers or those that dont need to move as far.
 As the models get more expensive, they become faster and more powerful.
 The speed and power that you choose depends on the kind of diving you plan on doing.